-Singapore Management University (SMU) - Singapore
+Singapore Management University (CIEE) - Singapore

 Business Study Abroad LiaisonTo assist students with their academic choices abroad and to help answer any questions about receiving major/minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
-Business majors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.
+As every department has different policies regarding credit from abroad, the Study Abroad Liaison can assist you with guidance on major/minor credit.
+Find the Study Abroad Liaison for Business here.

 Receiving Credit in Business